There's a reason.

 Why call it Carbohydrate Addiction?
 Pinpointing the true nature of the problem helps us more clearly see the true nature of the solution.

-As I see it, the name Food Addiction is too broad.
-Although I still occasionally refer to this disease as Food Addiction, I’ve come to understand that the problem centers primarily on one specific category of food – the sugars and starches known as carbohydrates.
+As I see it, the name Food Addiction is far too broad.
+Although I do still occasionally refer to this disease as Food Addiction (old habits die hard), I’ve come to believe that the problem centers primarily on one specific category of food – the sugars and starches known as carbohydrates.
 It’s true that some other types of foods (or ingredient combinations) can be triggering for addicts.
-However, the category of carbohydrates (encompassing both sugar and starches) includes most of the worst triggers: pizza, french fries, chips, bread, candy, crackers, cookies, doughnuts, pasta, ice cream, cakes, pies, cereals, pancakes, waffles, frappuccinos, popcorn, sweetened chocolate, the list is endless.
+However, the food category of "carbohydrates" (encompassing both sugar and starches) includes most of the worst triggers: pizza, french fries, chips, pretzels, bread, candy, crackers, cookies, doughnuts, pasta, ice cream, cakes, pies, cereals, pancakes, waffles, popcorn... the list is endless.

-The name Processed Food Addiction is actually a fairly good characterization of the problem.
-However, as the disease progresses, even natural (unprocessed foods) can become triggering, such as honey, agave nectar, potatoes, rice, etc. In fact, over time, many of us even become addicted to "healthy" complex carbohydrates, and anything that tastes sweet, whether it contains calories or not.
+The name Ultra-Processed Food Addiction is actually a fairly good characterization of the problem.
+However, as the disease progresses, even natural (unprocessed) foods can trigger some of us to eat self-destructively.
+Examples of natural/unprocessed foods (that are nonetheless addictive for some people) include honey, agave nectar, potatoes, rice, corn, etc. Over time, it's possible to become addicted to supposedly "healthy" complex carbohydrates, and/or anything that tastes sweet, whether it contains calories or not.

-Contrary to popular belief, adults don't actually don’t need to eat sugar or starch (carbohydrates) to be healthy.
-Our bodies can make all the glucose we need from healthy fats, proteins and non-starchy fiber sources.
-Learning more about Carbohydrate Addiction helps us understand that the category of foods which causes the most damage is also truly unnecessary for our health and nutrition.
+Contrary to popular belief, adults don't really don’t need to eat foods containing high (or even moderate) amounts of carbohydrate to be healthy.
+Our bodies can make every bit of the fuel we need from healthy fats, proteins and low-carb fiber sources.
+Learning more about Carbohydrate Addiction helps us understand that the category of food which causes the most damage is also truly unnecessary for our health and nutrition.

-Pinpointing this disease as Carbohydrate Addiction makes it easier to see and appreciate all the remaining types of nutritious foods (such as healthy fats, proteins and non-starchy fiber sources) that most addicts can eat, enjoy and thrive on.
+I believe that pinpointing the name of this disease as Carbohydrate Addiction makes it easier to identify all the remaining types of nutritious foods (such as healthy fats, proteins and low-carb fiber sources) that most addicts can eat, enjoy and thrive on.

 1/8